leialey/MovieHub/README.md

 You need to obtain your API key from: https://developers.themoviedb.org

-Create apiKey.plist and add your key to it.
+Add your key to apiKeys.plist found in Supporting files folder.

 	<key>apiKey</key>
 	<string>yourApiKey</string>